 Semi-Parametric EQ: Sometimes called pseudo- or quasi-parametric EQ, this is a parametric equalizer with one or more missing features.
 This term is sometimes used to describe a single band of equalization, which generally means a parametric EQ that does not have a Q control - the Q is fixed.

-Signal-to-Noise Ratio (SNR): A measure that compares the level of the desired signal to the level of background noise.
+Signal-to-Noise Ratio (SNR): A measure that compares the desired signal level to the background noise level.
 SNR is defined as the ratio of signal power to noise power, often expressed in decibels.